 Understand Where Your Business Is Now

 How long does it take to pay a supplier?
-How accurate is your current inventory?
-How satisfied are your customers?
+Is your current inventory accurate?
+Are your customers Satisfied?
 It’s necessary to take baseline measurements to understand how much value you receive from a new system.

 For example, distribution firms who know their current inventory turns will be able to compare the two solutions to understand why the new solution has benefited them.
 Field service businesses or professional services firms who can understand project costs or resource utilization before and after can understand just how much better they are doing with a new solution.